Medusa is leading her people, the Inhumans, in a battle against the X-Men.

 Medusa, and the rest of the Inhumans, appears in the episode "Inhuman Nature" voiced by Mary Faber.

 Medusa makes her debut in the third season "Marvel's Avengers Ultron Revolution" in the episode "Inhumans Among Us".
+She returns in the "Civil War" arc near the end of Season 3, where she is initially controlled by Ultron but ultimately helps the Avengers.
 She is voiced by Catherine Taber.

 Marvel: Ultimate Alliance (2006)